al-ro/path-tracer/README.md

 This work is in progress.

-Multithreaded C++ path tracer with bounding volume hierarchy (BVH) based on [the tutorial series by jbikker](https://jacco.ompf2.com/2022/04/13/how-to-build-a-bvh-part-1-basics/)
+C++/CUDA path tracer with bounding volume hierarchy (BVH) based on [the tutorial series by jbikker](https://jacco.ompf2.com/2022/04/13/how-to-build-a-bvh-part-1-basics/)

 <table width="100%">
   <thead>